NotIlya4/Skinet.Gateway/README.md

-﻿# Gateway
+# Gateway
 This is a gateway based on YARP for my YetAnotherMarketplace.
 Its an entrypoint for my frontend app.
-For swagger docs go `localhost:5003/swagger/index.html`, there you can observe shrink docs for all services, for a full docs go to a docs of a specific service.
+For swagger docs go `localhost:5003/swagger/index.html`, there you can observe shrink docs of all services.
+For a full docs go to a docs of a specific service.

 ## Environment Variables
 Gateway contains several environment variables that you can change to control its behavior: